 Time management tips before the GRE

-There are twenty four hours in a day but some of that should be allotted to sleeping.
+There are twenty-four hours in a day but some of that should be allotted to sleep.
 Your brain cells need enough rest for rejuvenation.

-In this blog post, we want to share with you tips to manage time during your GRE preparation and on the day of the exam when actually tackling GRE Quant questions.
+GRE quantitative score is calculated in a scale of 130–170, in one-point increments.
+In this blog post, we want to share with you GRE tips to manage time during your preparation and on the day of the exam when actually tackling quant questions.

-For example Computer Science – if you want to go ahead with an MS in Computer Science , a 170 is required by most universities.
-To get into an Ivy League or a good university, it’d help greatly if you had a high GRE Quant score.
+For example Computer Science – if you want to go ahead with an MS in Computer Science, 170 is required by most universities.
+To get into an Ivy League or a good university, it’d help greatly if you had a high GRE Quantitative score.

 It’s a chart that you’re going to make.
-Whether on a daily or an hourly basis, you should plan to squeeze in an appropriate amount of time for your GRE Quant practice amidst other commitments.
+Whether on a daily or an hourly basis, you should plan to squeeze in an appropriate amount of time for your GRE Quantitative Reasoning practice amidst other commitments.

 If you’re a working professional, you might have to find some time within your work hours or after your work hours to prepare for the GRE.

 You also need to keep the target date in mind – so how much time you should allot depends on the target day and how much you need to cover.